GMT-352/Team-L/README.md

 - Providing information about safe and easily accesable tent zones in earthquake affected areas.
 - Determining areas which have access to the main roads, water supplies and electricity.

 ---

+# Requirements
+-QGIS software installation and use
+-Using mapping software (QGIS) to identify suitable areas and map -Gathering information on the topography, buildings, people density, roads, water supplies, and other geographical characteristics in the earthquake zone.
+-Mapping of the project in line with the plans made and determined areas.

+---